soulwing/tnm4j/README.md

 until a response is available.

-If a timeout or other error occurs while executing the asynchronous operation, the call to `get` next will throw an appropriate exception.
+If a timeout or other error occurs while executing the asynchronous operation, the call to `get` on the response object will throw an appropriate exception.
 This allows our callback to handle the exception using an ordinary *try* block.

 In this example, the context object is closed before the callback returns.
 As we discussed previously, context objects are lightweight, but should be closed when no longer needed.
-In our example, we don't need the context any more so we close it.
+In our example, after the callback is finished, we don't need the context any more so we close it.
 In your design, you might choose to retain the context for subsequent operations, and that's fine too -- you just need to close the context when it really is no longer needed.

 If you plop this example into a main method, as is, you'll probably find that it exits without printing anything.
 Because our example doesn't really have